SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 **Shadow Elf Deployments**

 When under order of the Shadow Queen, shadow elf missions outside of Equinox are usually short, dangerous, and targeted.
 They rarely last more than a week or two, and the force often appears in Orden not far from their target.
-Mission goals trend towards the nefarious-kidnapping, assassination, theft, and general skullduggery are the order of the day.
+Mission goals trend towards the nefarious—kidnapping, assassination, theft, and general skullduggery are the order of the day.

 However, not every shadow elf force is affiliate d wit h th queen.
 Some are exiled rebels plotting their return, others independent groups searching for lost magic to restore their world, and yet others have left Equinox permanently to seek new lives in the caverns and deep woods of Orden.
 No matter their affiliation, these groups will brook no attempts to thwart their goals and are all deadly warriors.